nathanhoad/godot_dialogue_manager/docs/Basic_Dialogue.md

 If you need temporary variables that only exist during a dialogue conversation, you can use locals.
 Locals are temporary variables that only live for the current conversation.
 When the conversation ends or changes dialogue files, the variables are deleted.

+_Note: `locals` is a feature provided by the example balloon as a demonstration of handling temporary state, not a built-in feature of Dialogue Manager itself._

 You can create local variables in two ways:

 1. **Setting them within dialogue** using `set` or `do`: